mahdyaslami/simple-pluginable/README.md

 Create `install.php` file on root of your package (don't use it on `composer.json->autoload`). and finally write your installation script.

-You can use [`Simple\Plugins\Installer::basePath`](https://github.com/mahdyaslami/simple-pluginable/blob/06448f67dca14f3bcc196b56f4c593bec3161e33/src/Installer.php#L186) for knowing wher is workspace.
+You can use [`Simplex\Plugins\Installer::basePath`](https://github.com/mahdyaslami/simple-pluginable/blob/06448f67dca14f3bcc196b56f4c593bec3161e33/src/Installer.php#L186) for knowing where is workspace.

 If you just want to copy some file you can create a folder with `workspace` name and put your structure there. and finally add following code on your installer: